identance/ios-sdk/README.md

 "zn__button_yes" = "Yes";
 ```

 All SDK keys start with `zn__` so there won't be any conflict with your own keys.
-Try open contents of framework and find there `Localizable.strings` files inside `language.lprog` directories to search for key you want to replace.
+Contact us to receive full keys/text list in such case.

 ## Q&A